-Engineer Materials, Data & Blueprints Tracker
+Engineer Materials, Data and Blueprints Tracker

-EDEngineer tracks materials and data and also keeps track of blueprints, listing the current data/materials currently needed.
+EDEngineer tracks materials and data and also keeps track of blueprints, listing the current data/materials needed.
 This is a HUGE timesaver and allows Commanders to keep focused on the task at hand after the weary 2,000th jump in search of a part.

 Monitor The Market

-- save station commodity market prices to your computer.
+- Save station commodity market prices to your computer.
 You can then load that you can load those prices into trading tools such as Trade Dangerous, Thrudd’s Trading Tools, Inara and mEDI’s Elite Tools.

-- save a record of your ship loadout to files on your computer that you can load into outfitting tools such as E:D Shipyard, Coriolis or Elite Trade Net.
-This allows you to share your current loadout and to experiment with any changes before you spend any cash.
+- Save a record of your ship load-out to files on your computer that you can load into outfitting tools such as E:D Shipyard, Coriolis or Elite Trade Net.
+This allows you to share your current load-out and to experiment with any changes before you spend any cash.

-- send your Commander’s details, ship details, materials, and flight log to Elite: Dangerous Star Map.
+- Send your Commander’s details, ship details, materials, and flight log to Elite Dangerous Star Map.

 Head tracking does just that; it tracks the position and movement of your head and emulates it within the game.
 The result is you can freely look around your environment – it’s essentially a poor man’s VR.
-And, I couldn’t love without it.

-The cheapest option is FaceTrackNoIR, a completely free program that uses your webcam to track the movement of your face.
+The cheapest option is FaceTrackNoIR, a free program that uses your webcam to track the movement of your face.
 It isn’t perfect but it is a reasonable introduction to the concept before you drop any money.

 At the most expensive end of the scale is TrackIR, which can cost up to $169.95.
 It comes with a clip to fit onto a pair of headphones with 3 LED lights and an infrared webcam-style device to track those LED lights.

-HOTAS And Don’t Look Back
+HOTAS (and Don’t Look Back)